radzionc/increaser/prompts/context.md

 ## Public Profile

 On the "Profile" page the user can enable "public profile" and then their name and country will be shown when they request features or when they are on the leaderboard.
 Only paid users can enable the public profile.

+# Data

+The user can export their data as a JSON file.

 # Website